return-kr/a-13-c/README.md

-# SIMPLE ENCRYPTION AND DECRYPTION IN C .
+# SIMPLE ENCRYPTION AND DECRYPTION IN C USING FILE HANDLING .

 stay in touch ;
 result of Induction will be good .